Libraries in Cardiff: Penylan

 Penylan Library opened as Roath Park Library on 18 July 1956.
 It reopened on 25 April 2009 after being closed for several months in order to refurbish and renovate the building, which cost £2 million to complete and saw additions of Extreme Interactive bikes and touch sensitive dance mats.

-The library offers a range of fiction, non fiction, talking books, large print items, local newspapers and a reference section, community language books, DVDs, and free internet access on 2 children's PCs, 2 drop in PCs, and a dedicated IT suite with a further 11 PCs.
+The library offers a range of fiction, non-fiction, talking books, large print items, local newspapers and a reference section, community language books and DVDs.
+It offers free internet access on two children's PCs, two drop in PCs, and a dedicated IT suite with a further 11 PCs.
 Printing and photocopying facilities are also available.
-The community centre offers a gym with a range of interactive cardio vascular and resistance equipment, 2 Badminton courts, a playground, a Life Trail outdoor gym and rooms available for private hire/group bookings.
+The community centre has a gym with a range of interactive cardiovascular and resistance equipment, two badminton courts, a playground, a Life Trail outdoor gym and rooms available for private hire/group bookings.

 The interactive room links a desire to play computer games with physical fitness.
-Screens that are attached to bikes and set up in front of dance mats allow up to 15 people to participate in limitless activities together.
-The new bikes allow enthusiasts to experience cycles through New York City, or engage in races with fellow cyclists.
+Screens that are attached to bikes and set up in front of dance mats allow up to 15 people to participate in activities together.
+The new bikes allow enthusiasts to virtually experience cycles through New York City, or engage in races with fellow cyclists.
 The interactive studio is the first of its kind in Cardiff, enabling exercise and learning in an active environment.

 Radyr

 Radyr Library (Llyfrgell Radur) is a part-time library in Radyr, north west Cardiff.

-There are 5 PCs providing free public Internet access.
-The library has a reference collection of books, maps and papers relating to the local area, most of which have been donated by the Radyr and Morganstown Local History Society.
+There are five PCs providing free public Internet access.
+The library has a reference collection of books, maps and papers relating to the local area, most of which were donated by the Radyr and Morganstown Local History Society.
 A complete set of the local newsletter, the Radyr Chain, has been bound into volumes and can be viewed at the library.
-The library also holds the events diary for Radyr and Morganstown and has information on local organisations and activities.
+The library also holds the events diary for Radyr and Morganstown, and has information on local organisations and activities.

-Children's activities include storytime for under 5s, rhymetimes for babies, stories and crafts sessions for older children, language and play sessions for babies and toddlers, and a readers group for children aged 8–12.
+Children's activities include storytime for those under five, rhymetimes for babies, stories and crafts sessions for older children, language and play sessions for babies and toddlers, and a readers' group for children aged 8–12.
 The library holds events for adults including coffee mornings, readers' evenings and "Noson Goffi" for Welsh learners and speakers.

 Rhiwbina

 Rhiwbina Library (Llyfrgell Rhiwbeina) is situated in Rhiwbina, north Cardiff.

-There are 4 PCs with free public Internet access, and a catalogue search PC.
+There are four PCs with free public Internet access, and a catalogue search PC.
 For children, the library organises baby and toddler sessions and pre-school storytime.
-The Library has two informal readers groups for adults.
+The library has two informal readers' groups for adults.
 The Jevons Room is available for hire by community groups.